Loch Lee

 Loch Lee is a loch in Angus, Scotland south of the Grampian Mountains that is fed by the Water of Lee and the Water of Unich and outflows, via the Water of Lee, to a confluence with the Water of Mark to form the River North Esk.
 Queen Victoria described it as "a wild but not large lake, closed in by mountains, with a farm-house and a few cottages at its edge".

-The loch supplies drinking water to the North Esk area.
+The loch only supplies drinking water to the North Esk area.

 The area is used by both walkers and anglers.